max0x7ba/atomic_queue/README.md

 Using a power-of-2 ring-buffer array size allows a couple of optimizations:

 * The writer and reader indexes get mapped into the ring-buffer array index using modulo `% SIZE` binary operator and using a power-of-2 size turns that modulo operator into one plain `and` instruction and that is as fast as it gets.
 * The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that subsequent queue elements actually reside in different cache lines.
 This eliminates contention between producers and consumers on the ring-buffer cache lines.
 Instead of `N` producers together with `M` consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one consumer.
+This optimization scales better with the number of producers and consumers, and element size.
+With low number of producers and consumers (up to about 2 of each in these benchmarks) disabling this optimization may yield better throughput (but with higher variance).

 The containers use `unsigned` type for size and internal indexes.
 On x86-64 platform `unsigned` is 32-bit wide, whereas `size_t` is 64-bit wide.
 64-bit instructions utilize an extra byte instruction prefix resulting in slightly more pressure on the CPU instruction cache and the front-end.
 Hence, 32-bit `unsigned` indexes are used to maximize performance.
 That limits the queue size to 4,294,967,295 elements, which seems to be a reasonable hard limit for many applications.

 # Benchmarks
-I have access to few x86-64 machines.
-If you have access to different hardware feel free to submit the output file of `scripts/run-benchmarks.sh`, I will include your results in the benchmarks.

 [View throughput and latency benchmarks charts][1].

+## Methodology
+`benchmarks` executable is run 33 times and then the results with the highest throughput / lowest latency are selected.
+This is done to mimimize adverse thread scheduling effects and noise, and to give each queue multiple opportunities to demonstrate its best performance.

+I only have access to a few x86-64 machines.
+If you have access to different hardware feel free to submit the output file of `scripts/run-benchmarks.sh` and I will include your results into the benchmarks page.

 ## Throughput and scalability benchmark
 N producer threads push a 4-byte integer into one queue, N consumer threads pop the integers from the queue.
 All producers posts 1,000,000 messages in total.
 Total time to send and receive all the messages is measured.
 The benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalabilty of different queues.
 Different thread placements are tried to make sure the benchmark doesn't run into unexpected adverse scheduler or NUMA effects.